 SVA believes that both the confidence and the motivation to learn are fostered by providing the student with a curriculum appropriate for the student's current proficiency level and then adjusting the pace and rigor of learning to challenge and engage the student's full potential.
-In order to directly support low achieving students, credentialed teachers, parent(s), and students collaborate to design a personalized learning portfolio and ensure that all students are growing and achieving.
+In order to directly support low achieving students, credentialed teachers, familiesparent(s), and students collaborate to design a personalized learning portfolio and ensure that all students are growing and achieving.
 They use formal assessments and universal screening in addition to information from both the parent and the student about the student's history, attitudes, and interests; a learning plan is established to optimize the student's chance for success.
-When a student is identified as low achieving, SVA staff monitors progress through the Student Study Team (SST) process.
+When a student is identified as low achieving, families are notified and the SVA staff monitors progress through the Student Study Team (SST) process.

 Families are notified during parent teacher conferences, after our first diagnostic assessment of the year, about two weeks into the school year.
 When students are struggling, teachers respond through interventions in the classroom.
 If more support is needed, academic tutoring is offered, and instructional support is provided.
 SVA has and continues to find new resources to use as supplemental resources for all students.
 In most cases supplemental instruction and academic support is provided through teacher created or curated resources designed for individual student needs.
-These include additional practice in core concepts, one-on-one tutoring, behavior supports through PBIS, targeted iReady lessons, modified assignments, mixed-level peer learning groups, and opportunities for real-world applications of difficult concepts.
+These include additional practice in core concepts, one-on-one instructiontutoring, behavior supports through PBIS, targeted iReady lessons, modified assignments, mixed-level peer learning groups, academic intervention and opportunities for real-world applications of difficult concepts.

-One example of intervention from the 2022-23 school year is during monthly staff meetings, teachers discuss students who need more interventions and they collaborate on strategies.
-From here, if a student is still struggling with academic concepts, behavior or emotional regulation, we have a Student Support Team meeting with the teacher, Principal, family and sometimes the student, so we can learn more about their learning, and build the home and school connection.
-At the meeting, we create goals for the student that include interventions such as daily breaks, reading support, or restating directions, and then schedule another meeting in about 6-8 weeks.
-During the next meeting, the team analyzes the student's progress and decides if they need to come up with more support or if they are finding success.
-Some interventions can include working with the whole class, but more often individual and small group support is provided to help move students towards mastery of grade-level content, improved behaviors, and/or social-emotional engagement.
+One example of intervention from the 2023-242-23 school year is during monthly staff meetings, teachers discuss students who need more interventions and they collaborate on strategies.
+From here, if a student is still struggling with academic concepts, behavior or emotional regulation, we have a Student Support Team meeting with the teacher, Principal, family and sometimes the student, so we can learn more about their experiencelearning, and build the home and school connection.
+At the meeting, we create goals for the student and family that may include interventions such as incentivesdaily between home and schoolbreaks, visual schedules, reading supports, Universal Design strategies or restating directions, and so on.and then Afterschedule another meeting in about 6-8 weeks, another .
+During the next-meeting is scheduled, and the team analyzes the student's progress and decides if they need to come up with more support or if they are finding success.
+Some interventions may be for the can include working with the whole class, but more often individual and small group support is provided to help move students towards mastery of grade-level content, improved behaviors, and/or social-emotional engagement.
 Individual approaches are further described below.

 Students are assessed through the iReady assessment program to identify their strongest learning modalities as well as grade levels of proficiency in reading, language usage, and key areas of mathematics.
 With the information from these assessments, in addition to information from both the parent and the student about the student's history, attitudes, and interests - a learning portfolio is established to optimize the student's chance for success.

 Universal screening measures for all SVA students are the following: